Jennifer Keene, Ph.D.

 Dr. Keene currently collaborates with Dr. Takashi Yamashita on the Nevada Volunteerism Research Initiative, which is a community-based partnership between UNLV researchers and Nevada’s nonprofit organizations intended to study volunteerism and encourage a community conversation about civic engagement.

 Jennifer joined the UNLV faculty in 2001 after completing her graduate work at Florida State University.
 In 2005, she won the UNLV College of Liberal Arts William Morris Teaching Award and the UNLV Alumni Association Award for Student-Centeredness.
 Dr. Keene served as Associate Dean of the College of Liberal Arts from 2013 to 2016 and Executive Associate Dean from 2016 to summer 2018.
-She was appointed Interim Dean on August 15, 2018.
+She was appointed Interim Dean on August 15, 2018 and named Dean on July 1, 2019.

 Recent Courses Taught